Eigirdas Žukauskas

-Eigirdas Žukauskas (born 3 June 1992) is a Lithuanian professional basketball player for BC Wolves of the Lithuanian Basketball League. Žukauskas plays both the Power forward and small forward positions.
+Eigirdas Žukauskas (born 3 June 1992) is a Lithuanian professional basketball player who last played for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA). Žukauskas plays both the Power forward and small forward positions.

 Professional career

 A native of Radviliškis, he has competed with various teams in Lithuania and France.

 On 7 March 2022 he signed with Tofaş of the Turkish BSL.

 On 22 July 2022 he signed with BC Wolves of the Lithuanian Basketball League.

+On July 27, 2024, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).